FzFStormZ/Clipboard-Copy/README.md

 ## 📋 Features

 - Continuous clipboard monitoring
 - Automatic detection of potential password patterns (via regex)
 - Alerts (console) when sensitive content is suspected
-- (Optional/to be added) Logging with timestamps
-- (Optional/to be added) Configurable detection rules and thresholds

-## New features
+## 📢 New Features

 - Logging with timestamps inside a logs/ folder
 - Create option to the program to enable/disable logging
 - Create option to define custom regex patterns for password detection by the user

 ## 📦 Project Structure